Xakaiczar/ProjectWarehouseWreckage/README.md

 IMG OF BP

-They do despawn at some point...
+While they do despawn eventually, it felt a bit buggy.
+It didn't stop the player from completing the game, but it didn't feel like a good user experience; if the player was unaware of the bug, how were they to know which prop had suddenly despawned?

+To fix this, I simply teleport any object that falls out of range to a point that's _just_ out of range:

+IMG OF BP

+And with that (and probably some code explanations!) all props are present and accounted for!

+### Prop Vision
+Some props aren't obviously upright; helps find them.

+Looks like this:

-IMG OF NUMBER GOING DOWN?
+IMG OF BP

-But it doesn't affect the completion rate, so that's good.
+Swaps textures out for a short while before resetting.
+Also changes live as props go in and out of states.

 ### The Player
-I had to extract the projectile method from the main blueprint into the player in order to fetch the variables for the UI.
+You may have noticed that I use a player blueprint, while the original course doesn't include one, instead opting to add their code to the level blueprint instead.

+I wanted to factor out the player code from the level code, mostly just to keep my code clean.
 However, to do that, I'd need to have a player in the first place...

 I went the easy route: I decided to import the First Person Example Level assets through the content window.